This post may contain affiliate links. Please read our disclosure policy.

 • Preheat oven to 350°F. Prepare a large cookie sheet with greased parchment paper.

-• In a large bowl, add in all the dry ingredients, mix them, and then add in the soften butter, milk, and rosewater or blossom water.
+• In a large bowl, add all the dry ingredients, mix them, and then add in the softened butter, milk, and rose water or blossom water.

 • Using your hands, mix the dough together until it has totally formed into a big ball of grainy dough.